 Prerequisite: HIS-1111, 1112 or permission of instructor.
 Recommended: ENG-2282.
 A survey of the political, social, economic and cultural development of Great Britain since 1714.
 Emphasis is on the origins and growth of democratic attitudes and institutions and the rise and fall of the British Empire.
-(Spring semesters, even years)
+(Spring semesters, even vears)

-HIS-3370 Nationalism and Rebellion in Irish History 3 credits
+HIS-3370 Nationalism and Rebellion in Irish History 3 credits renaissance, separation and civil war, and the northern crisis.

-The study explores events and topics in Irish history from 1600 to present including an examination of resistance to English rule, republicanism and reaction, emancipation and repeal, famine and mass emigration, the development of Irish nationalism and national identity, literary renaissance, separation and civil war, and the northern crisis.
+The study explores events and topics in Irish history from 1600 to present including an examination of resistance to English rule, republicanism and reaction, emancipation and repeal, famine and mass emigration, the development of Irish nationalism and national identity, literary